Substance Use and Addiction

-Substance abuse (drugs and alcohol) has a major impact on Canadians’ health, on society, and on our economy.
-Tens of thousands of Canadians are hospitalized each year for alcohol abuse – approximately 86,000 per year according to the Canadian Centre on Substance Abuse (CCSA) (2005, p.
+Substance use and addiction (drugs and alcohol) has a major impact on Canadians’ health, on society, and on our economy.
+Tens of thousands of Canadians are hospitalized each year for alcohol abuse – approximately 86,000 per year according to the Canadian Centre on Substance Use and Addiction (CCSA) (2005, p.
 6).
 In addition to the human cost, the economic costs of substance abuse to society, and to the health care system are significant.
 It has been estimated that substance abuse (including tobacco use) cost Canadian society approximately $1,267 for every Canadian, or $39.8 billion in 2002 (CCSA, 2006, p.
 1).

 Measurement and Limitations

 Substance use disorder/substance abuse measures the number of residents aged 10 or older diagnosed with “alcoholic or drug psychoses, alcohol or drug dependence, or nondependent abuse of drugs” (MCHP, 2013, p.
 126).
 Prevalence was calculated from International Classification of Disease (ICD) codes from hospitalization or physician visits in a five-year period.

 More specifically, substance use disorder/substance abuse was defined as at least one hospitalization with an ICD-9-CM code of 291, 292, 303, 304, 305 or an ICD-10-CA code of F10-F19, F55 or at least one physician visit with an ICD-9-CM code of 291, 292, 303, 304, or 305.

 This indicator likely undercounts the number of individuals with substance abuse issues, since it only captures individuals visiting physicians or hospitals and being coded to one of the substance-abuse codes listed below.